-I’m one of those guys who mails and calls homeowners in South Tampa to see if they might want to sell their house… specifically I reach out to see if they might like to get a fair offer from one of the builders that I work with as the Director of Dirt with EXIT Bayshore Realty.
+I’m one of those guys who mails and calls homeowners in South Tampa to see if they might want to sell their house… and now you can find us on Facebook and YouTube as well.
+Specifically, I reach out to see if they might like to get a fair offer from one of the builders that I work with as the Director of Dirt with EXIT Bayshore Realty.

-Her article that posted earlier this week on TBO.com, Please Stop Trying to Buy My House, is an interesting look into the mindset of a property owner who owns an older, smaller house that fits the profile of what an investor or builder might be looking for in South Tampa.
+Her article that originally appeared on TBO.com, Please Stop Trying to Buy My House, is an interesting look into the mindset of a property owner who owns an older, smaller house that fits the profile of what an investor or builder might be looking for in South Tampa.

 One problem, Patty isn’t ready to sell.

 In fact, she’s kind of annoyed by the excessive, and apparently overly dramatic approaches on the part of folks who want to buy her property.
 The old real estate trainer in me would love to point out how… there really isn’t a good way to handle the objection, “I’m not selling”other than to thank the person for their time and ask permission to check in over the next year or two to see if they things might change.

 That said… if Patty is out there reading this, I’m probably going to keep marketing to her and all of the other folks who get annoyed by ads they see online and in their mailbox.

 Here are the reasons why…

 My intent is to be as transparent as possible… in fact on this blog I regularly feature recent sale prices to builders so people can have an idea of what their lot or teardown is worth depending on the size of the lot, and the neighborhood.
 I’m also very aware that you might call more than one builder… I want to make sure that I match you with the best builder for your property and your situation.